jason-ehrlicher/Module-9/README.md

   title, description and image)
 - Other users should be able to like the posts and comment on the posts.

+*Exercise 3 is in the folder titled "mySQLBlog"*

 ## Exercise 4 (Slide 52):

 Choose a third-party microservice (see the list of [free JSON APIs](https://docs.google.com/spreadsheets/d/15iDpjqyBkSse9wcN7vvQvORBvX8P_ivAjm-iKXp776Y/edit#gid=0)) and connect it to your current express application (or a new one) with its own routes, controller and model, to add new functionality to your application.